MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

-The second block of the attention module is a simple feed-forward block downstream of the multi-headed attention layer.
-Besides, a normalisation layer is applied before every block, whilst residual connections are after every block~\cite{dosovitskiy2020image, baevski2018adaptive}.
+The second block of the attention module is a simple feed-forward network downstream of the multi-head attention layer.
+Besides, a normalization layer is applied before every block, whilst residual connections are after every block~\cite{dosovitskiy2020image, baevski2018adaptive}.

-This attention module is stacked \(L\) times, and the final representations of the entire sequence are obtained from the final attention one.
-We then use a dense interpolated embedding technique to simplify and create a concise representation.
+This attention module is stacked \(L\) times, and the final representations of the entire sequence are obtained from the last one (light blue block in~\autoref{fig:architecture}).